juniorsundarCasual/TGT/vault/volume-5.chapter-391.md

 id: 5m0nsq04g13epijaxz3dfaj
 title: Chapter 391 - A Favourable Favour
 desc: ''
-updated: 1697975658449
+updated: 1701421266497
 created: 1697903633287
 ---

-Rianna carried the unconcious girl to the infirmary hastily.
+Rianna carried the unconscious girl to the infirmary hastily.
 She was followed by her partner, who was displaying a concerned sulk in place of his usual stoicism.
-They were also chased by the other girl, who they had outpaced a few seconds ago.
+They were also chased by the other girl, whom they had outpaced a few seconds ago.
 Rianna's gaze landed on the little girl's swollen right arm.
 A quick |Inspect| with her mana sense confirmed that the bones between her wrist and elbow, the ulna and the radius, had snapped thoroughly.
 As immediate first-aid, Rianna had attached a splint in place to reduce the movement in the affected area.
 Luckily, the girl lost consciousness upon falling to the ground.
 She most definitely suffered a concussion, but the unconsciousness would mask the pain the girl should be experiencing right now.

 Marie had given Rianna and Shay-Hade an initial tour of the Sect, which was why the duo knew the location of the infirmary.
 Rianna only hoped that whichever physician worked there had the knowledge to treat such fractures.

 "Help!"
 Rianna exclaimed as she burst through the door.
 "There's an emergency!"

 As she pushed into the infirmary, the first thing Rianna observed was that it was unlike the one back at the Mystic Celestial Sect.
 First off, it was extremely clean and very quiet.
-Of course, once can't expect extreme cleanliness and tranquility in a Sect that specialises in fighting.
+Of course, one can't expect extreme cleanliness and tranquillity in a Sect that specialises in fighting.

 "Please," a girl called out lazily.
 "No ruckus in the clinic, it will disturb the patients."